Consider RAVICTI® (glycerol phenylbutyrate) as an alternative to sodium phenylbutyrate (NaPBA)

 Nearly tasteless and odorless liquid icon.

-Nearly odorless and nearly tasteless liquid1,2
+Nearly odorless and nearly tasteless

-No pill or powder preparation and minimal dosing steps required icon.
+No pill or powder preparation icon.

-No pill or powder preparation and minimal dosing steps required1
+No pill or powder preparation

 Taken with meals or feedings via oral dosing syringe icon.